zd3nik/SubSim/README.md

 ### Nuclear Reactor Detonation

 If you do not charge or activate equipment in a turn, or you try to charge equipment that has already been charged to its maximum amount, the excess power causes damage to the nuclear reactor of the submarine.
-If the amount of damage becomes greater or equal to the maximum damage the reactor core can take it causes a nuclear detonation.
+If the amount of damage becomes greater or equal to the maximum damage the reactor can take it causes a nuclear detonation.
 This instantly destroys your submarine and any other objects occupying the same square at the time of detonation.

 NOTE: Damage inflicted on enemy submarines via nuclear detonation is *not* added to your score.
 There may be strategic reasons to use nuclear detonation, but as a game mechanic it is primarily intended to discourage inactivity.
 If you do not make use of your submarine, or use it very ineffectively (such as overcharging a single equipment item), it will eventually self destruct.